On May 14, 1996, a 15-year-old middle school student shot his

 to some research (Fritz, 1995) about 5% of adolescents suffer

 from depression symptoms such as persistent sadness, falling

-enjoyable tasks.
+tasks.
 In order to be considered major depression, symptoms

-such as suicidal thoughts, lack of appetite and
+such as suicidal thoughts, lack of appetite and loss of interest

 Research has also found a correlation between major depression